ExeterCodeClub/Support/timelapse/task1.md

 import picamera
 camera = picamera.PiCamera()
 camera.capture('pythonimage.jpg')
+camera.close()
 ```

 The first line imports the module which allows you to easily control the picamera.

 The second line creates a camera 'instance' which is a virtual representation of the real picamera on the pi, so if you run one of the allowed commands on this instance, the actual camera should behave accordingly.

 The third line is a command that tells the camera to take a picture (much like we were doing by hand!).

+The fourth line ensures that the virtual camera is deleted, and frees up the link to the picamera.

 Run the script by finding the run button somewhere in the IDE and pressing it.
 Usually `ctrl s` to save, then `F5` works as well.

 If it runs without errors, check that there is a file called pythonimage.jpg in your chosen directory (e.g. `Documents` or `Desktop`).

 ### Step 4